BelyakovaAV/rsschool-cv/cv.md

 **Phone:** +7 905 000-00-00\
 **E-mail:** avbelyakovakm@gamil.com\
 **GitHub:** BelyakovaAV\
-**Telegram** @BelyakovaAV\
+**Telegram** @BelyakovaAV

 # About Me
 Currently I work in the safebox field as a customer service manager.
 But something new rarely appears in this work, I understand that I want to constantly learn something.
 And now I see for myself such prospects in the field of programming.
 Experience in this field is minimal.
 I want to improve my skills as a specialist, I am set up for professional growth and active independent learning of new things.
 I'm ready to do an internship!
-There is a huge motivation to explore a new field of activity and in the future I see my goal to become a *project manager*.
+> There is a huge motivation to explore a new field of activity and in the future I see my goal to become a *project manager*.

 _My strengths:_\
-1.Quick learner
+* Quick learner
-2.Full immersion in the essence of the problems 3.Diligence
+* Full immersion in the essence of the problems
+* Diligence
-4.Team playing
+* Team playing
-5.Вeveloped emotional intelligence
+* Вeveloped emotional intelligence

 # Skills
-1.HTML
+ - HTML
-1.CSS (Bootstrap, SASS/SCSS, BEM)
+ - CSS (Bootstrap, SASS/SCSS, BEM)
-1.JavaScript (Fundamentals,DOM, JSON)
+ - JavaScript (Fundamentals,DOM, JSON)
-1.Git/GitHub
+ - Git/GitHub
-1.React.js, Node.JS
+ - React.js, Node.JS

 # Code Examples